 - Stain with diluted Giemsa stain

 - Wash by placing the film in buffered water for 3 to 5 min.

-- Let air dry in a vertical position and observe under the microscope first at 40X and then using oil immersion lens
+- Let air dry in a vertical position, observe under the microscope at 40X, and then use an oil immersion lens.

 For Chlamydia trachomatis

-On microscopic observation, cell organelles, bacteria and, parasites are distinguished based on their morphology and colour;
+On microscopic observation, cell organelles, bacteria, and parasites are distinguished based on their morphology and color;

 |Neutrophils||Reddish purple nuclei with pink cytoplasm|

 |Eosinophils||Purple nuclei, faintly pink cytoplasm, and red to orange granules.|

 |Monocytes||Pink cytoplasm with a purple color nucleus.|